-Deferred taxes are provided for temporary differences between the tax base of an asset or liability and its carrying amount in the balance sheet.
+Deferred taxes are provided for temporary differences Commission and fee revenue and expense are included in the between the tax base of an asset or liability and its carrying amount in the balance sheet.
 The tax base of an asset or liability is the amount attributed to that asset or liability for tax purposes.
-The amount of deferred tax provided is based on the expected manner of realization or settlement of the carrying amount of assets and liabilities, using future tax rates applicable at the balance sheet date.
-Deferred income tax relating to items recognized directly in equity is recognized in equity and not in income statement.
+The amount of deferred tax provided is based on the expected manner of realisation or settlement of the carrying amount of assets and liabilities, using future tax rates applicable at the balance sheet date.
+Deferred income tax relating to items recognised directly in equity is recognised in equity and not in income statement.

-Deferred tax assets are recognized only to the extent that it is probable that future taxable profits will be available against which the asset can be utilized.
-Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realized.
+Deferred tax assets are recognised only to the extent that it is probable that future taxable profits will be available against which the asset can be utilized.
+Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realised.